munificent/craftinginterpreters/book/chunks-of-bytecode.md

 Of course, we won't implement the phases strictly in order.
 Like our previous interpreter, we'll bounce around, building up the implementation one language feature at a time.
-In this chapter, we'll get the skeleton of the application in place and the data structures needed to store and represent a chunk of bytecode.
+In this chapter, we'll get the skeleton of the application in place and create the data structures needed to store and represent a chunk of bytecode.

 ## Getting Started